FRITZ!Box 5490 Service - Knowledge Base

 Connecting the device directly to the FRITZ!Box

-- Use a network cable to connect the device directly to a LAN port on the FRITZ!Box,
+- Either use a network cable or wireless LAN to connect the device directly to the FRITZ!Box.